Chris Crewther: State parliament

 In December 2021, Crewther defeated long-standing member for Mornington, David Morris, to win preselection as the Liberal candidate for Mornington for the 2022 Victorian state election.
 Crewther went on to narrowly win the seat against a ‘Teal’ independent candidate.

 In his inaugural speech to the Victorian Parliament, Crewther spoke of his opposition to vaccine mandates, and advocated for the decriminalisation of drug use and a "HECS-based system for [non-government] schools".

 In December 2022, Crewther was appointed as the Shadow Parliamentary Secretary for Justice and Corrections, and Liberal Party Whip in the Victorian Legislative Assembly.
 In May 2023, Crewther voted against the successful motion to expel Moira Deeming from the Victorian parliamentary Liberal Party, and voted for her readmission in December 2024.

 Crewther nominated to replace John Pesutto in a leadership election on 27 December 2024.
 He declared his nomination to his Liberal colleagues the morning of the vote.
-After beating Jess Wilson in the first round (receiving 20 votes compared to Jess Wilson’s 11 votes and Brad Battin’s 25 votes), he was beaten by Brad Battin 21–7 in the final round of voting.
+After beating Jess Wilson in the first round (receiving 20 votes compared to Jess Wilson's 11 votes and Brad Battin's 25 votes), he was beaten by Brad Battin 21–7 in the final round of voting.
+Under Brad Battin, he continued as Liberal Party Whip, and was appointed as the Shadow Assistant Minister for Housing and Rental Affordability.
+In a later reshuffle, he continued as Liberal Party Whip, and was appointed as Shadow Assistant Minister for Public Transport and Shadow Assistant Minister for Multicultural Affairs.

+Following the November 2025 Victorian Liberal Party leadership spill that elected Wilson, Crewther again continued as Liberal Party Whip, and was appointed by Jess Wilson as Shadow Assistant Treasurer and in an updated role as Shadow Assistant Minister for Multicultural and Multifaith Affairs.
+Following the subsequent resignation and retirement from politics of previous deputy leader Sam Groth in January 2026, Crewther nominated to be the next deputy leader.
+He lost the ballot to David Southwick 23 votes to six.

+Crewther is a member of the conservative faction of the Liberal Party.

 Personal life

 Crewther lives on the Mornington Peninsula and has two young children with his wife Grace.
-He has a mild form of Tourette syndrome, which was diagnosed in his early twenties, and is patron of the Tourette Syndrome Association of Australia.
+He has a mild form of Tourette syndrome, which was diagnosed in his early twenties, and was for several years patron of the Tourette Syndrome Association of Australia.

 Crewther has been a member of the Australian Government's Modern Slavery Expert Advisory Group, a non-executive director of Zoe Support Australia and Global Voices, and a member of several other boards and committees.